textmate/latex.tmbundle/Support/help.markdown

 * Use arrows/keys/mouse to select template file and press return
 * Start working on your masterpiece

+# Preferences
+## Global Preferences
+You can bring up the Preferences panel for LaTeX by running the Preferences command or typing `⌥⌘,` in any LaTeX window.
+The Preferences window allows you to set options for typesetting and viewing.
+For typesetting you can set the following options:
+* Default Engine:  You can choose a typesetting engine from the dropdown list.
+Note:  This engine is the fallback engine.
+The LaTeX `Typeset & View` command can override the default in two ways:
+  + If you use a `%!TEX TS-program = ` directive in your source file.
+(See below)
+  + If you include packages that indicate you should use plain LaTeX, or xeLaTeX

+* Options:  If you have specific options that you will usually want to pass to the engine you have selected you can set them here.
+Note:  If you have options that are specific to a single file you are better off to use the `%!TEX TS-options = ` directive at the top of your source file.

+* Use Latexmk.pl:   TextMate includes the popular latexmmk.pl script which automatically runs latex, bibtex, and makeindex as many times as needed to resolve all cross references and citations in your file.
+To use latexmk.pl just check this box.

+* Verbose TeX output:  If you want to see the raw LaTeX log file in real time, check this box.

+For Viewing the typeset file you can set the following options:
+* View in:  Select from the viewers that are supported.
+I recommend you install and use Skim.
+* Show pdf automatically:  If you want the viewer started automatically after typesetting check this box.
+* Keep log window open:  If you want the log window to stay open so you can check on any errors or warnings check this box.

+When using TextMate as the viewer you should keep the following in mind:  Show pdf automatically will not bring up the pdf file if there are any errors or warnings if `Keep log window open` is checked.
+If keep log window open is not checked then the pdf file will automatically replace the log if there are no errors.
+In this case any warnings you see will be ignored.

+## Local Preferences
+When working with Latex there are three local options that you can set on a per file basis.
+As mentioned above these options will override the preferences that you set using the preferences interface.

+The best way to set local options is to use the `%!TEX` directives.
+They are as follows:

+* `root`  This allows you to set a master file.
+When you are working on a project where you have a master file that \inputs or \includes several other files you can set the master file using `%!TEX root = mymaster.tex`.
+There is also a handy Bundle command that allows you to select the file you want to use as master.
+In addition to the root directive you could also choose to set the `TM_LATEX_MASTER` environment variable.
+This is a bit handier if you are working on a project and want to set the master file just once.

+* `TS-program`  To override the typesetting engine for a particular file you can use this directive.
+This can be a standard LaTeX typesetting engine like `xelatex`, `pdflatex`, or `latex` or this could refer to your own custom typesetting script.
+For example `%!TEX TS-program = xelatex`

+* `TS-options`  To add specific options that you want for your this particular file you can set them here.
+Note:  Whatever options you choose to set using this directive will come after the built in options of `"-interaction=nonstopmode -file-line-error-style"`

 # Credits

 There were at least two or possibly three versions of a LaTeX bundle floating around in the early days of TextMate by (I think): Normand Mousseau, Gaetan Le Guelvouit and Andrew Ellis At some point, January 2005, Eric Hsu pulled together the threads into one package.
-From then on there have been contributions by Sune Foldager, Brad Miller, Allan Odgaard, Jeroen van der Ham, and Haris Skiadas.
-The Generic Completion package was written by Marcin.
+From then on there have been contributions by Sune Foldager, Brad Miller, Allan Odgaard, Jeroen van der Ham, Robin Houston and Haris Skiadas.

 Happy LaTeXing!